(b) The Board of School Administrators must license supervisory personnel as defined in section 122A.15, subdivision 2, except for athletic coaches.

-(a) Each license the Department of Education issues through its licensing section must bear the date of issue.
+(a) Each license the Department of Education issues through its licensing section must bear the date of issue and the name of the state-approved teacher training provider.
 Licenses must expire and be renewed according to the respective rules the Board of Teaching, the Board of School Administrators, or the commissioner of education adopts.
 Requirements for renewing a license must include showing satisfactory evidence of successful teaching or administrative experience for at least one school year during the period covered by the license in grades or subjects for which the license is valid or completing such additional preparation as the Board of Teaching prescribes.
 The Board of School Administrators shall establish requirements for renewing the licenses of supervisory personnel except athletic coaches.
 The State Board of Teaching shall establish requirements for renewing the licenses of athletic coaches.

-(b) Relicensure applicants who have been employed as a teacher during the renewal period of their expiring license, as a condition of relicensure, must present to their local continuing education and relicensure committee or other local relicensure committee evidence of work that demonstrates professional reflection and growth in best teaching practices, including among other things, practices in meeting the varied needs of English learners, from young children to adults under section 124D.59, subdivisions 2 and 2a.
+(b) Applicants for license renewal who have been employed as a teacher during the renewal period of their expiring license, as a condition of license renewal, must present to their local continuing education and relicensure committee or other local relicensure committee evidence of work that demonstrates professional reflection and growth in best teaching practices, including among other things, practices in meeting the varied needs of English learners, from young children to adults under section 124D.59, subdivisions 2 and 2a.
 The applicant must include a reflective statement of professional accomplishment and the applicant's own assessment of professional growth showing evidence of:

 (1) support for student learning;

 (2) use of best practices techniques and their applications to student learning;